 From the Set Values to Live By

-Through various examples, children learn about tolerance and how to apply it to everyday life.
-At school, on the playground, and even at home, various situations are presented which teach readers about the importance of being tolerant of others.
+Through various examples, children learn about generosity and how to apply it to everyday life.
+At school, in one's neighborhood, and even at home, various situations are presented which teach readers about the importance of being generous.

 A noteworthy review of Values to Live By from School Library Journal on November 1, 2013